learn-co-students/sf-web-091619/18-intro-rails/LECTURE.md

     - `render :bananas` explicitly renders `bananas.html.erb`
     - Controller reference optional
 ## Closing Remarks 🙏
+  - **Administrative: Pair Programming and Blogs**
+    - Blogs: Be as technical as you can
+    - Pair Programming: Two bodies, one computer
   - Go slow to go fast
   - We'll flesh out the details over the next week
   - What is Rails teaching you about software engineering?